Nishad-007/DICE/README.md

 ## What you will create

-We’re going to make a Las Vegas dice app.
 You can make the die roll at the press of a button.
 With this app in your pocket, you’ll be able to settle any score on the go!

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/dicee-demo.gif)

-## What you will learn
+## learnt in this project:

 - How to use Flutter stateless widgets to design the user interface.
 - How to use Flutter stateful widgets to update the user interface.